MikeFoto/ansible_docker_swarm_leader/README.md

-# Docker Swarm node setup as a Leader
+# Docker Swarm node setup as a Manager

 # License